-Idle machines, production bottlenecks, equipment breakdowns, absent employees, new orders -- these are just some of the factors that can disrupt production and eat into your company's profit.
+Idle machines, production bottlenecks, equipment breakdowns, absent employees, new orders — these are just some factors that can disrupt production and eat into your company's profit.

 Let's say your company has slashed costs to the bone, boosted productivity and taken market share from competitors.
 But you still want to see some improvement.
 It's time to find your weakest link and turn it into a strength.

 Internal fraud drains approximately $4.5 trillion dollars annually from global businesses, according to the Association of Certified Fraud Examiners (ACFE).
 According to ACFE's latest Report to the Nations, the median internal fraud loss in manufacturing and production companies is $198,000.
 Although companies can experience pilferage from customers, vendors and other sources, employees account for the highest losses, when taking into account offenses such as fraudulent insurance claims, unauthorized time off and theft of proprietary information.
 Crimes can be as simple as stealing company supplies or as complex as sophisticated financial statement fraud.

 Thursday, May 26, 2022

 One of the basic costs of doing business is insuring your workers against injury on the job.
 Escalating medical bills and other factors have caused workers' compensation insurance premiums to increase dramatically.
 Explore options for reducing the cost of coverage with your insurance agents.

 It's no secret that manufacturing can be one of the loudest on-the-job environments.
 Over time, many workers suffer from hearing loss — and once the damage is done, they're at risk for other work-related injuries.
 So, it's important for your company to adopt a preventive management program aimed at reducing the exposure workers have to noise.